jaredly/jaredly.github.io/source/_posts/building-async-await-in-reason.md

   return Promise.resolve(x)
 }
 ```

-In OCaml-land, this won't fly -- we'll have to be consistent in the return type for async functions.

 It gets even weirder in the *way* that promises auto-collapse: they check for a `.then()` function, and call it if it exists.
 Which means we could add another version to our list: